Gender and Ethnicity Pay Gap

 What about bonuses?

-Poplar HARCA has a bonus gender pay gap of 33% this year.
-This bonus pay gap exists because, whilst all non-executive team employees are eligible to receive the same flat bonus, it is reduced pro rata for those who commence employment part way through the year and/or who work part time – and the majority of our part time employees are female.
-In addition, whilst all executive team members are eligible to receive the same performance related bonus, it should be noted that there are fewer women in this group.
+Poplar HARCA has a bonus gender pay gap of 39% this year.
+This bonus pay gap exists because, whilst all non-executive level employees are eligible to receive the same flat bonus, it is reduced pro rata for those who commence employment part way through the year and/or who work part time.
+And the majority of our part time employees are women.
+In addition, whilst all Executive Team members are eligible to receive the same performance related bonus, it should be noted that there are fewer women in this group.

 Ethnicity Pay Gap